GMPavanLab/dynsight/docs/source/info_gain.rst

         return -grad_x, -grad_y

-This function simulates, for bopth energy landscapes, the dynamics of 100 particles for 10000 timesteps.
+This function simulates, for both energy landscapes, the dynamics of 100 particles for 10000 timesteps.
 Particles are initialized close to the minima.

 .. code-block:: python

-    import matplotlib.pyplot as plt

     def create_trajectory(
         energy_landscape: Callable[[float, float], float], file_name: str